geez0219/website-ng/src/assets/branches/r1.0/example/NLP/imdb.md

                        ops=Reshape(1, inputs="y", outputs="y"))
 ```

-<h3>Step 2: Create model and FastEstimator network</h3>
+### Step 2: Create a `model` and FastEstimator `Network`

-First, we have to define the network architecture and after defining the architecture, users are expected to feed the architecture definition, its associated model name and optimizer to fe.build.
+First, we have to define the neural network architecture, and then pass the definition, associated model name, and optimizer into fe.build:

 ```python